Improving Reverse k Nearest Neighbors Queries: Experiments

 Figure~\ref{fig:verified_candidate_k} reflects the relationship between $k$ and the number of candidate points verified of the three algorithms in the experiments.
 Sub-figure (a) and (b) show the experimental results on simulated data and real data, respectively.
 These two sub-figures also show the theoretical number of candidate points verified with different values of $k$.
-During the execution of CSD-R$k$NN, only the points in the discriminant set are verified by issuing $k$NN queries.
-Therefore, the number of candidates verified is equal to the size of the discriminant set.
-As we discussed in section~\ref{discriminant_set_analysis}, the size of the discriminant set is theoretically not larger than $7.1\sqrt{k}$.
+During the execution of our algorithm, only the points in the determine point set are verified by issuing $k$NN queries.
+Therefore, the number of candidates verified is equal to the size of the determine point set.
+As we discussed in section~\ref{discriminant_set_analysis}, the size of the determine point set is theoretically not larger than $7.1\sqrt{k}$.
 In consequence, the theoretical number of verified candidates in Figure~\ref{fig:verified_candidate_k} is $7.1\sqrt{k}$.
 It can be seen from the figure that the actual number of points verified is slightly less than the theoretical value, $7.1\sqrt{k}$.
 It indicates that the experimental results are consistent with our analysis.
-It is also obvious from the figure that the number of verified candidate points of CSD-R$k$NN is much smaller than that of the other two algorithms.
+It is also obvious from the figure that the number of verified candidate points of our approach is much smaller than that of the other two algorithms.
 The detailed experimental results are presented in Table~\ref{table:verified_candidate_k}.

-Figure~\ref{fig:accessed_k} shows the number of accessed points of the three algorithms in the experiments and the theoretical number of accessed points of CSD-R$k$NN with various values of $k$, which indirectly reflects their IO cost.
-It can be seen from sub-figure (a), the number of accessed points of the three algorithms is almost equal in terms of magnitude, and so is the theoretical value of CSD-R$k$NN.
-Specifically, the number of accessed points of CSD-R$k$NN is slightly smaller than that of SLICE.
-As shown in sub-figure (b), CSD-R$k$NN needs to access more points than SLICE.
-The reason is that the distribution of real data is very uneven, and CSD-R$k$NN is more sensitive to the distribution of data than SLICE.
-Note that CSD-R$k$NN and VR-R$k$NN use the same candidate set generation method, so they have almost the same number of accessed points.
+Figure~\ref{fig:accessed_k} shows the number of accessed points of the three algorithms in the experiments and the theoretical number of accessed points of our approach with various values of $k$, which indirectly reflects their IO cost.
+It can be seen from sub-figure (a), the number of accessed points of the three algorithms is almost equal in terms of magnitude, and so is the theoretical value of our approach.
+Specifically, the number of accessed points of our approach is slightly smaller than that of SLICE.
+As shown in sub-figure (b), our approach needs to access more points than SLICE.
+The reason is that the distribution of real data is very uneven, and our algorithm is more sensitive to the distribution of data than SLICE.
+Note that our approach and VR-R$k$NN use the same candidate set generation method, so they have almost the same number of accessed points.
 The detailed experimental results are presented in Table~\ref{table:accessed_k}.